 It is the intent of this Plan to respect the existing low-rise character of the historic Thornbury and Clarksburg downtown core areas.
 Development within all of Downtown Clarksburg and the downtown core area of Thornbury is permitted up to three (3) storeys.
-For the purpose of this Plan, the Thornbury downtown core consists of properties within the Downtown Area designation along Bruce Street.
+For the purpose of this Plan, the Thornbury downtown core consists of properties within the Downtown Area designation along Bruce Street and along Highway 26 between Elma Street and Elgin Street.

-Outside of the downtown core, compatible intensification up to four (4) storeys is encouraged in the Downtown Area designation in Thornbury, generally along Highway 26 (Arthur Street West/King Street East) on appropriately sized and situated lots.
-The development of buildings up to four (4) storeys may be permitted, subject to the height criteria set out in Section B2.13 and the general intensification criteria set out in Section B2.16.
+Outside of the downtown core, compatible intensification is encouraged in the Downtown Area designation in Thornbury, generally along Highway 26 (Arthur Street West/King Street East) on appropriately sized and situated lots.
+The development of buildings up to four (4) storeys may be permitted, subject to the height criteria set out in Section B2.13, the general intensification criteria set out in Section B2.16 and subject to the provision of facilities, services and matters to the satisfaction of Town Council.